• 📖 Cover

 Why it matters

 Unlike K-Means, hierarchical clustering does not require you to pre-specify \(K\).
-You choose \(K\) after by cutting the dendrogram.
+The choice of \(K\) is made afterward by cutting the dendrogram horizontally at the desired height.

 Linkage Distance between clusters Characteristics